ns-rse/python-maths/.github/ISSUE_TEMPLATE/02_subtract_amend_fixup.md

 ---
-name: 02 - Square Root - Amend and Fixup
+name: 02 - Subtract - Amend and Fixup
-about: Instructions on amending and fixup the Square Root functions.
+about: Instructions on amending and fixup the subtract functions.
-title: "Square Root Amend and Fixup"
+title: "Subtract Amend and Fixup"
 labels: enhancement, help wanted
 assignees: ""
 ---